 Romans chapter 2 is our study tonight.
-And I was just thinking, this may be about the thousandth time I have preached to you at Grace Church for which, no doubt, you will get your special corner in heaven no where near me.
-And I confess that after all of these many many times, the thrill has not gone.
+And I was just thinking, this may be about the thousandth time I have preached to you at Grace Church, for which, no doubt, you will get your special corner in heaven nowhere near me.
+And I confess that after all of these many, many times, the thrill has not gone.
 The excitement and anticipation of the opening of the Word of God is still there.
 It's as if I never did it before every time I do it because the process of discovery and communication of God's truth is so thrilling to my heart.
-And believe me, it's a great great joy to come Sunday by Sunday folks coming as you come to hear the Word of God.
+And believe me, it's a great, great joy to come Sunday by Sunday and see folks coming as you come to hear the Word of God.

 And I think particular men also look for spiritual security.
 To be free from anxiety about death, to be free from apprehension about facing God, about divine judgment, to be free from the fear that your sins are going to be brought up and held against you.